ron-png/oxi-hole/README.md

 - purge all dead code

 ### Goals for Version 3:
-- More statistics, fancy graphs and more
-- Statistics need to be persistent
 - make the log entries clickable and show more information about the query
 - sort logs by ...
 - dns rewrites